1996 United States House of Representatives elections

-The 1996 United States House of Representatives elections was an election for the United States House of Representatives on November 5, 1996, to elect members to serve in the 105th United States Congress.
+The 1996 United States House of Representatives elections were held for the United States House of Representatives on November 5, 1996, to elect members to serve in the 105th United States Congress.
 They coincided with the re-election of President Bill Clinton.
 Democrats won the popular vote by almost 60,000 votes (0.07%) and gained a net of two seats from the Republicans, but the Republicans retained an overall majority of seats in the House for the first time since 1928.

-Although the Republicans lost 3 seats, 1 of them included an Independent who would caucus with them and switch to the Republicans.
-This resulted in a 227 Republican majority to the Democrats' 208 minority which also included an Independent caucusing with them.
-A total of 12 Freshman Republicans who were elected in the 1994 Republican Revolution were defeated in the election.
-The election is similar to the 1952 elections, although, in terms of the total vote this result remains one of the closest in U.S. history.
+Although the Republicans lost three seats, one of them included an independent who would caucus with them and switch to the Republicans, resulting in a nine-seat Republican majority.
+A total of 12 freshman Republicans who were elected in the 1994 Republican Revolution were defeated in the election, while at least 36 were re-elected.

-This remains the last election in which Republicans won a majority of seats in the New Jersey delegation, and was also the first election since Reconstruction in which Republicans won a majority of seats in Mississippi's delegation.
+The election was the fourth and final time in the 20th century in which either party won the House majority without winning the popular vote, with the previous three instances occurring in 1914, 1942, and 1952.
+In terms of the total vote, the 1996 result remains one of the closest in U.S. history.
+This remains the last election in which Republicans won a majority of seats in the New Jersey delegation, and it was also the first election since 1872 in which Republicans won a majority of seats in Mississippi's delegation.